satyamx33/satyamx33/README.md

 # 🌟 Hi there!
-I'm Satyam Kumar Singh 🌟
+I'm Satyam 🌟

 Welcome to my GitHub profile!
 I'm a passionate developer and data enthusiast who thrives on creativity and innovation.
 Here's a sneak peek into my world: